GRAVA TIS OXIAS TO KATHISMA CAVE

 After an item on Corfu TV News of September 7, 2018 with pictures of the Gravolithia cave in Spartillas, information was received about a cave called Grava tis Oxias to Kathisma ('Vulture's Roost' in random translation).
 The name sounded promising although it was not easy to get more information about this cave.
 What made this cave so special?

 A few very friendly residents of the village helped out to make a visit to the mysterious cave.
 Possibly the Gravolithia cave in Spartilas and the Grava tis Oxias to Kathisma cave are connected but both caves show no proof for this presumption at this moment.
 The inner side of both caves is totally different as well.
-The Gravolithia cave has stalactites, stalagmites and columns all around, whereas in the triangular Grava tis Oxias to Kathisma cave only the walls and ceiling have slight decoration.
+The Gravolithia cave has stalactites, stalagmites and columns all around, whereas in the triangular Grava tis Oxias to Kathisma cave only the walls and ceiling have slight decorations.

 The Grava tis Oxias to Kathisma cave is located above the village of Spartillas, hidden in an olive grove.
 Without a local guide it is impossible to find this cave.
 And there is risk of an encounter with snakes in this area.
 The Gravolithia cave however is located below in the village of Spartillas.

 Inside the Grava tis Oxias to Kathisma cave there's a small passage, the depth of which is unknown.
 Air is not emerging from the deep.
 The small opening may lead to a dead end.
-Bats nor crickets were spotted inside the cave. which winds laboriously up to the village from sea level.
+Bats nor cave crickets were spotted inside the cave. which winds laboriously up to the village from sea level.